Indoor Air Quality Facts: Pollution is More Than an Outdoor Problem

 In fact, 50% of all illnesses are either caused or aggravated by polluted indoor air according to the American College of Allergists and EPA.

 These health problems are one of the main reasons pollution levels of major cities are heavily regulated and researched.
-But who is paying attention to your home’s indoor air quality (where you spend most of your day)?
+But who is paying attention to your home’s indoor air quality?

 Indoor Air Quality Solutions

-The facts are in – indoor air quality is an increasing problem in America.
-But there are solutions available to protect you and your family.
+Indoor air quality is an increasing problem in America, including issues stemming from high or low home humidity levels.
+But there are top-tier indoor air quality services available to protect you and your family with tested solutions.

 The EPA encourages homeowners to ventilate their homes when possible.
 This, along with regularly vacuuming, will help reduce the pollutants in your home.
 However, these methods are often not enough.

-That’s where indoor air quality products like high-efficiency air filters, air cleaners and air purifiers can help clean the air you breathe.
-Also, duct cleaning, duct sealing, and sealing house air leakage can reduce the introduction of pollutants and make indoor air healthier and safer.
+That’s where indoor air quality products like a whole-home dehumidifier and/or humidifier, air cleaners and air purifiers can help clean the air you breathe.
+Duct cleaning, duct sealing, and sealing house air leakage can reduce the introduction of pollutants and make indoor air healthier and safer.
+And while your air conditioner doesn't clean the air itself, using high-efficiency air filters and changing them regularly can help.

 Want to know how your home’s indoor air quality ranks?
-Schedule an air quality analysis with one of our Lawton-area air quality specialists.
+Schedule indoor air quality testing with one of our Lawton-area air quality specialists.

 Address